DETAILED ACTION

 [5c] the sensor terminal is in the fluid cavity, and

-[5d] the restriction structure is configured to allow a fluid to enter the fluid cavity and reach the sensor terminal through the opening; and
+[5e] the control device configured to allow a fluid to enter the fluid cavity and reach the sensor terminal through the opening and the control device configured to allow a fluid to enter the fluid cavity and reach the sensor terminal through the opening and the control device.

 With regard to claim 1, Cheng discloses, generally in Figs. 2A-3B,